 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark II and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the S Typ 007 was followed by the Leica S3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Leica S Typ 007 Manual.
+Further information on the features and operation of the 5D Mark II and S Typ 007 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Leica S Typ 007 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Leica S Typ 007?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.